jinsungkim96/MPC-SensorlessAO/README.md

 # MPC-SensorlessAO
 This is a `Matlab` implementation of the Model Predictive Control of Time-varying Aberrations for Sensorless Adaptive Optics from Jinsung~Kim et al. [[1]], designed for Sensorless adaptive optics.
-It maintains estimates of the moments of the gradient independently for each parameter.

 <img src="images/SensorlessAO_overview.eps" />
 <img src="images/block_diagram.png" />